buildbot/buildbot/master/docs/developer/config.rst

 Workers
 .......

 Similar to schedulers, workers are specified by name, so new and old configurations are first compared by name, and any workers to be added or removed are noted.
 Workers for which the fully-qualified class name has changed are also added and removed.
 All workers have their :py:meth:`~ReconfigurableServiceMixin.reconfigService` method called.

 This method takes care of the basic worker attributes, including changing the PB registration if necessary.
 Any subclasses that add configuration parameters should override :py:meth:`~ReconfigurableServiceMixin.reconfigService` and update those parameters.
-As with Schedulers, because the :py:class:`~buildbot.worker.AbstractWorker` instance is given directly in the configuration, on reconfig instances must extract the configuration from a new instance.
+As with schedulers, because the :py:class:`~buildbot.worker.AbstractWorker` instance is given directly in the configuration, a reconfigured worker instance must extract its new configuration from another instance of itself.

 User Managers
 .............

 Since user managers are rarely used, and their purpose is unclear, they are always stopped and re-started on every reconfig.
-This may change in figure versions.
+This may change in future versions.

 Status Receivers
 ................

-At every reconfig, all status listeners are stopped and new versions started.
+At every reconfig, all status listeners are stopped, and new versions are started.